 The Group determines classification of financial assets and liabilities on initial recognition.
 After initial recognition, no reclassification is made for financial assets which are equity instruments and financial liabilities.
 For financial assets which are debt instruments, a reclassification is made only if there is a change in the business model for managing those assets.
 Changes to the business model are expected to be infrequent.
 The Group's senior management determines change in the business model as a result of external or internal changes which are significant to the Group's operations.
 Such changes are evident to external parties.
-A change in the business model occurs when the Group either begins or ceases risk management objective and strategy for undertaking hedge, the hedging/economic relationship, the hedged item or transaction, the nature of the risk being hedged, hedge ratio and how the entity will assess the effectiveness of changes in the hedging instrument's fair value in offsetting the exposure to changes in the hedged item's fair value or cash flows attributable to the hedged risk.
-Such hedges are expected to be highly effective in achieving offsetting changes in fair value or cash flows and are assessed on an ongoing basis to determine that they actually have been highly effective throughout the financial reporting periods for which they were designated.
+A change in the business model occurs when the Group either begins or ceases to perform an activity that is significant to its operations.
+If the Group reclassifies financial assets, it applies the reclassification prospectively from the reclassification date which is the first day of the immediately next reporting period following the change in business model.
+The Group does not restate any previously recognised gains, losses (including impairment gains or losses) or interest.